getify/You-Dont-Know-JS/scope-closures/ch6.md

 The whole point of lexical scoping rules in a programming language is so we can appropriately organize our program's variables, both for operational as well as stylistic code communication purposes.

-And one of the most important organizational techniques we can learn to get better at is to ensure that no variable is over-exposed to unnecessary scopes (POLE).
+And one of the most important organizational techniques we can get better at is to ensure that no variable is over-exposed to unnecessary scopes (POLE).
 Hopefully you now appreciate block scoping much more deeply than before.

-This whole discussion of lexical scoping so far in the book is intended to build up a solid foundation of understanding so we can tackle the topic of closure effectively, which we look at in the next chapter.
+The book so far has focused on building a strong foundation of understanding of lexical scope.
+Hopefully you feel like you're standing on much more solid ground.
+From that base, we now jump into the weighty topic of closure in the next chapter.